UK-Digital-Heart-Project/CardioNIfTI/README.md

 # CardioNIfTI ![](https://img.shields.io/badge/beta-version-blue.svg)
-Software tools for preprocessing of cardiac MR DICOM datasets and conversion to NIfTI.
+Software tools for preprocessing of cardiac MR DICOM datasets and conversion to NIfTI prior to segmentation.
 You should make a copy of your original data before running this tool.

 ![](imagej_cine.gif)